ArushiAg22/Recommendation_System/docs/proposal.md

 **status:** Released, Planned, In Production, Post Production, Canceled, Rumored

-**original_language:** There are 167 categories
+**original_language:** There are 167 languages but I will just select movies which are in English

-**genres:** There are more than 10000 combinations of different genres which might get divided into separate columns on later stage
+**genres:** There are more than 10000 combinations of different 19 different genres

 #### Which variable/column will be your target/label in your ML model?